 Jana et al. (2017) conducted an experiment to study the efficacy of Azospirillum in organic and ntegrated nutrient management with farmyard manure (FYM) and graded levels of nitrogenous fertilizer on turmeric, at Uttar Banga Krishi Viswavidyalaya.
 The results revealed that application of 75% recommended inorganic nitrogen with Azospirillum at 5kg/ha and FYM at 15 t/ha gave the highest yield of 26.29 t/ha as against 22.96 t/ha in the control of recommended dose of fertilizers at the rate of 80:80:120 kg N, P2O5 and K2O per hectare.
-It was followed by the combined application of 50% recommended inorganic nitrogen with Azospirillum at 5 kg/ha and FYM at 15 t/ha with a yield of 25.8 t/ha and then 100% recommended in organic nitrogen with Azospirillum at 5 kg/ha and FYM at 30 t/ha.
+It was followed by the combined application of 50% recommended inorganic nitrogen with Azospirillum at 5 kg/ha and FYM at 15 t/ha with a yield of 25.8 t/ha and then 100% recommended in organic nitrogen with Azospirillum at 5kg/ha and FYM at 15 t/ha with a yield of 25.81 t/ha.
+Highest curcumin content of 5.11% was recorded in organic nutrient management with Azospirillum at 5 kg/ha and FYM at 30 t/ha.

 Datta et al. (2017) studied the effect of different micronutrients on turmeric variety Suranjana in terai region of West Bengal.
 The results revealed that soil application of boron (as borax) @ 25Kg ha-1) gave the highest yield (11.13 kg/3 m2 and 22.45 t/ha) which was also statistically at par with foliar spray of boron as borax @ 0.5% at 60 and 90 days after planting (10.59 kg/3 m2 and 21.36 t/ha).
-The lowest yield (7.17 kg/3m and 14.45 t/ha).was recorded in the control treatment (i.e. without micronutrient application).
+The lowest yield (7.17 kg/3m2 and 14.45 t/ha).was recorded in the control treatment (i.e. without micronutrient application).
 The highest cost benefit ratio (1: 2.04) was recorded with soil application of boron (as borax) @ 25Kg ha-1 followed by foliar spray of boron (1: 1.95).s resulted maximum fresh rhizome yield, although statistically lower from the treatment with recommend dose of fertilizer (AICRP Report).